Redemption882/Kingpin-Life-of-Crime-ReadError-fix/README.md

 # Kingpin: Life of Crime v1.21 "ReadError: function pointers have moved" Load game fix
 <h2>Description:</h2>
 <p>Modification of the Kingpin: Life of Crime v1.21 gamesrc, fixes the
-infamous "ReadError: pointer functions have moved" problem withloading a savegame on Windows 11.
+infamous "ReadError: pointer functions have moved" problem with loading a savegame on Windows 11.
 Copyright Xatrix Entertainment, Interplay and iD Software.</p>
 <h2>Compiling (Windows only):</h2>